wtadler/confidence/README.md

 Once downloaded, run [`load_model_fits.m`](load_model_fits.m) to load in all the files and organize the models as they are used in Paper 1.

-_More info to be written about how to explore model types, fits, and parameters, and use the aforementioned `show_data_and_fits` to plot model fit scores, fits to the data._
+_More info to be written about how to explore model types, fits, and parameters, and use the aforementioned `show_data_or_fits` to plot model fit scores, fits to the data._

 ### Understanding the computations behind each model
 There are two functions that you might want to look through if you are interested in the computations behind each model.
 One function is [`trial_generator.m`](helper_functions/trial_generator.m), which shows how fake data is generated for each model.
 The other one is [`nloglik_fcn.m`](helper_functions/nloglik_fcn.m) which is used for computing the (negative) log-likelihood of each model.